sardana-org/sardana/doc/source/devel/howto_macros/macros_general.rst

 Reports
 -------

-Once the report facility has been properly configured, report messages can be sent to the previously configured report file.
+Once the report facility has been :ref:`properly configured <sardana-configuration-macroserver>`, report messages can be sent to the previously configured report file.

 There are several differences between :ref:`reporting <sardana-macro-reporting>` and